-Most viral illnesses do not need special medication and are “self-limiting”, meaning the patient’s own immune system can fight off the virus.
+Most viral respiratory illnesses do not need special medication and are “self-limiting”, meaning the patient’s own immune system can fight off the virus over time.

-A patient with a viral illness should rest, drink plenty of fluids and treat symptoms with over-the-counter (OTC) medications as needed.
+Symptoms can be treated to help you feel better, however.
+A patient with a viral illness should rest, drink plenty of fluids and treat symptoms with over-the-counter (OTC) medications as directed by their doctor.

 Sometimes, in extended viral illnesses, bacteria may invade and lead to a “secondary infection."
 If a fever occurs, or the illness worsens over several days, a health care provider should be contacted.

 The mechanism of bacterial resistance may happen in several ways: